Saturday Apr 3rd, 2021, 0600-1900

 We decided on an earlier start today, given the longer daylight and hot temperatures.
 We were doing well until just after a stop at a spring, when we kept loosing the trail every time it crossed the wash.
 The notes warned us to not miss these departures but also to not accidentally follow stock paths leading away from the wash…they are unfortunately one in the same.
 Having the footprints of the 3 hikers we passed the day before helped a lot, especially since they were coming from the opposite direction.
 Footprints=a proven way out.
 Eventually we followed the trail steeply to traverse to a saddle.
 At one juncture, it was noted that there were Anasazi cliff paintings up the gully but neither of us felt like more bushwhacking.
 The trail was pretty overgrown as it was.

 Suddenly we could see the massive Morenci mine and all the dust stirring from it.
 We’d been wondering why the Safford valley always looked so hazy and now we knew why.
-We did some more meandering about in the dry hills, eventually following and old mining road for several miles and then HWY 191 up to Granville campground.
+We did some more meandering about in the dry hills, eventually following an old mining road for several miles and then HWY 191 up to Granville campground.
 By this time it was really hot so my umbrella was employed on the road walk.
-Only a few cars passed while we walked the highway…a good thing we weren’t trying to hitch down to town.
+Only a few cars passed while we walked the highway…good thing we weren’t trying to hitch into to town.
 We hadn’t seen any cars on the dirt roads since leaving Safford, save for the few atvs and side-by-sides around Eagle Creek.
 It’s pretty desolate out here this time of year.

 We really needed water by this point but the spigots at the campground were all turned off.
 Luckily a picnic caravan had just arrived and we chatted them up.
 They let us fill our bottles from their water cooler while we had our lunch.
 The grandmother, Mary, was very nice, even offering for us to join their picnic and easter egg hunt.
 But it was going to be some time before they got the food out so we politely declined the offer.